Sitecore/docker-images/README.md

 # optional, on Docker Hub it's your username or organization, else it's the hostname of your
 # own registry.
 This parameter is optional but you will not be able to push images to a
 # remote registry without.
+#
+# PLEASE NOTE: DO NOT SPECIFY A PUBLIC REGISTRY!
+#
 $registry = "YOUR REGISTRY NAME" `

 # optional, default value is the latest Sitecore version on latest LTSC version